 Single callouts vs ongoing grease trap servicing plans

 Some sites want one visit to deal with the immediate issue.
 Others are trying to avoid the same problem repeating.
-This page helps separate those situations more clearly.
+The right answer usually depends on whether the kitchen is facing a one-off condition problem or a recurring maintenance problem.

 When a single visit may be enough